marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

             }
         }

     It does completely the same but i tought the second way is more readable

+  - I forgot to put a link to my screencast in my README so that is fixed now

   - I didn't get any further points of improvement.